 Also, congratulations Aladdin 3, you are one of few Disney sequels with the balls to pretty much kill off the villain.
-(One could argue that, like in Pokemon movie 1, turning someone into something like rock or gold isn’t technically dying, but there’s no reversal switch for this unless a genie is able to, so I’m calling it a death.)
+(One could argue that, like in Pokemon the First Movie, turning someone into something like rock or gold isn’t technically dying, but there’s no reversal switch for this unless a genie is able to, so I’m calling it a death.)

 Aladdin wraps up the Hand in his sleeve, which turns to gold, and sticks it in his belt, also doesn’t gold-statue-ify him, so he and Cassim can escape.

 Cassim’s having a hard time climbing with his gold cape so he throws it off and Aladdin and Cassim escape…..well, kinda.
 They just stand on top of the building they were in.
 Considering the reason the place was flooding was because the turtle was diving, shouldn’t they still be escaping?
 It’s like the turtle paused in diving for a while to let them talk.